johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   - Daniel Dennett: who claims in Consousness Explained that qualia dont exist
   - Finitism: the doctrine that only finite abstract entities exist
   - Simulation hypothesis: leads to infinite regress (bad explanation)
+  - Claim that we are uniquely posed to destroy ourselves
+  - Hawking's fear of extraterrestrial civilizations

 - Hero List:
   - Popper